YOUR DECISIONS AFFECT

 Head of DE&I

-I went back to my office and read tab 3 of the spreadsheet.
-The calendar edits.
-The forwarded emails.
-The kitchen conversation Alicia heard.
-I had been looking at the right data from the wrong angle.
+I went back and read tab 3.
+Calendar edits.
+Forwarded emails.
+The kitchen conversation.
+I had the right data and the wrong angle.

 Marcus — Testimony